faskai/amethyst/docs/amethyst-syntax.md

-Amethyst Formal Language (FL) aims to read like natural English typed by non-technical users.
+Amethyst Formal Language (AFL) aims to read like natural English typed by non-technical users.
 Scope is defined by explicit start/end markers for multi-para statements, or just in one line without start/end.
+This doc outlines the AFL specs.

-Amethyst Casual Language (CL) is even more casual and does not need any syntax at all.
-The IDE will convert CL to FL.
+Amethyst Casual Language (ACL) is even more casual and does not need any syntax at all.
+The IDE will convert ACL to AFL.

 ---